 Open Shoots - Here's a chance for just a Scout and their buddy to take advantage of the rifle and archery ranges.
 The instructor will be glad to give individual instruction is needed.
-Shotgun & Black Powder Rifle Shooting - Will be operated as an evening program.
+Shotgun & Rifle Shooting - Will be operated as an evening program.
 This program is designed for Scouts at least thirteen (13) years old.
 The shotgun area is located next to the archery range.
-There is no charge for black powder shooting.